LogLauncher/greenrace-api/docs/plan.md

 1    | Chose the project, the PHP framework, write up the plan (RIA2 & PRW3) and get to now F3 2    | Get to know F3, prepare the presentation
 3    | Get to know F3, prepare the presentation
-4    | Presentation of F3, define the routes
+4    | Get to know F3 and start creating the API, prepare the presentation 5    | Presentation of F3, define the routes
-5    | Start creating the API
 6    | Create the API
 7    | Create the API
 8    | Create the API, fill out README files